MrPigga913/WinDoS/README.md

 Features:

 Malicious EXE Creation: Generate executable files for DDoS attacks.
-Control Panel: Manage and initiate DDoS attacks from a centralized interface.
+Control Panel: Manage and initiate DDoS/DoS attacks from a centralized interface.
 Flooding Capabilities: Start flooding a specified server with high traffic to test its resilience.
 Installation
 To get started with WinDoS, follow these steps: